Mayoralty of Fernando Wood: Police corruption

 A particular focus of Wood's first term was his control of the state's police force.
 Wood's inaugural address was particularly critical of the state management of the Police Department, where he felt the mayor's office lacked "the essential elements of authority, that of controlling the retention or removal of his own subordinates."
 On the margins, Wood personally reformed the department's medical section, awarded silver medals to outstanding officers at personal expense, and lectured officers to take pride in their work.

 However, Wood sought wholesale reform of the police structure, along paramilitary lines with himself as commander.
 He urged the Common Council to replace the police board, which included two political rivals, with his sole authority.
 Though the Council ignored his message, the state legislature responded by introducing legislation for popular elections of the police chief and four elected commissioners.
 After Wood threatened his resignation, the legislature relented.
 Wood was elevated to de jure head of the police board, pledging to weed out incompetents, hire honest replacements, and promote efficient officers.

 The 1856 elections were a major defeat for Wood-aligned candidates and marked an end to any crusade for reform.
-His opponents maintained their majority on the Common Council and only one Soft Shell Democrat, a Wood rival Lorenzo Shepard, was elected to city office.
+His opponents maintained their majority on the Common Council and only one Soft Shell Democrat, a Wood rival Lorenzo B. Shepard, was elected to city office.

 The New York Times accused Wood of abusing his role to hire only foreign-born Democrats, but a March 21 meeting of the city's bankers, reformers (including his former critic Horace Greeley), and merchants praised his efforts and denounced the legislature.
 Criticism of his hiring patterns, led by the Times, intensified throughout his term.
 Wood claimed most of his hires were Whigs, but the Times countered that their Whig membership was merely a nominal cover to avoid scrutiny in past Whig administration.
 By July 1855, the Common Council demanded full information on all of Wood's appointments, renewals, and removals; he refused on a technicality.
 His growing popularity quickly waned.

 During the 1856 campaign, a major issue was made of Wood's appointment practices.
 On election day, abuse of police powers to support his re-election effort drew still more criticism.